livctr/shortcuts-helper/README.md

 - User feedback mechanism ("I got it!" button)

 ### 🔄 Not Yet Implemented
-- Command execution tracking (defined but not hooked up)
-- Panel visibility tracking (defined but not hooked up)
-- IntelliSense/Peek/QuickFix/References triggers (defined but not hooked up)
-- Zoom change tracking (defined but not hooked up)
 - Statistics/analytics on learning progress
 - Custom shortcut additions by users